raymondEhlers/OVERWATCH/README.md

 # Overwatch Deployment

 All of the components of Overwatch can be configured and launched by the `overwatchDeploy` executable.
 Overwatch is intended to be deployed with a docker image.
 Within this image, configurations are managed by `supervisord`.
-All web apps are deployed behind nginx.
+All web apps are deployed behind `nginx`.

-The Dockerfiles and additional information is available in the `deploy/docker` directory.
+The Dockerfiles and additional information is available in the `docker` directory.

 ## Configuring Deployment